ZhengHe-MD/jsonresume-theme-onepage/README.md

+# Fork Purpose
+Use Chinese.

 # jsonresume-theme-onepage

 A compact theme for JSON Resume, designed for printing.

 Tries to fit as much information as possible onto a single page without making sections look cluttered.